-Comparator 1 has a threshold input (pin 6) and a control input (pin 5).
-In most applications, the control input is not used, so that the control voltage equals +2/3 VCC.
-Output of this comparator is applied to set (S) input of the flip-flop.
-Whenever the threshold voltage exceeds the control voltage, comparator 1 will set the flip-flop and its output is high.
-A high output from the flip-flop saturates the discharge transistor and discharge the capacitor connected externally to pin 7.
+The internal resistors act as a voltage divider network, providing (2/3)Vcc at the non-inverting terminal of the upper comparator and (1/3)Vcc at the inverting terminal of the lower comparator.
+In most applications, the control input is not used, so that the control voltage equals +(2/3) VCC.
+Upper comparator has a threshold input (pin 6) and a control input (pin 5).
+Output of the upper comparator is applied to set (S) input of the flip-flop.
+Whenever the threshold voltage exceeds the control voltage, the upper comparator will set the flip-flop and its output is high.
+A high output from the flip-flop when given to the base of the discharge transistor saturates it and thus discharges the transistor that is connected externally to the discharge pin 7.
 The complementary signal out of the flip-flop goes to pin 3, the output.
 The output available at pin 3 is low.
-These conditions will prevail until comparator 2 triggers the flip-flop.
-Even if the voltage at the threshold input falls below 2/3 VCC, that is comparator 1 cannot cause the flip-flop to change again.
-It means that the comparator 1 can only force the flip-flop’s output high.
+These conditions will prevail until lower comparator triggers the flip-flop.
+Even if the voltage at the threshold input falls below (2/3) VCC, that is upper comparator cannot cause the flip-flop to change again.
+It means that the upper comparator can only force the flip-flop’s output high.

-To change the output of flip-flop to low, the voltage at the trigger input must fall below + 1/3 Vcc.
-When this occurs, comparator 2 triggers the flip-flop, forcing its output low.
+To change the output of flip-flop to low, the voltage at the trigger input must fall below + (1/3) Vcc.
+When this occurs, lower comparator triggers the flip-flop, forcing its output low.
 The low output from the flip-flop turns the discharge transistor off and forces the power amplifier to output a high.
 These conditions will continue independent of the voltage on the trigger input.
-Comparator 2 can only cause the flip-flop to output low.
+Lower comparator can only cause the flip-flop to output low.

-From the above discussion it is concluded that for the having low output from the timer 555, the voltage on the threshold input must exceed the control voltage or + 2/3 VCC.
-They also turn the discharge transistor on.
-To force the output from the timer high, the voltage on the trigger input must drop below +1/3 VCC.
-This also turns the discharge transistor off.
+From the above discussion it is concluded that for the having low output from the timer 555, the voltage on the threshold input must exceed the control voltage or + (2/3) VCC.
+This also turns the discharge transistor on.
+To force the output from the timer high, the voltage on the trigger input must drop below +(1/3) VCC.
+This turns the discharge transistor off.

 A voltage may be applied to the control input to change the levels at which the switching occurs.
 When not in use, a 0.01 nano Farad capacitor should be connected between pin 5 and ground to prevent noise coupled onto this pin from causing false triggering.